Echocardiogram

 Heart & Vascular Institute

 An echocardiogram, also known as a diagnostic cardiac ultrasound, is a simple in-office screening that provides in-depth details about the health and function of your heart.
-If you have a history of heart disease or are at risk of developing heart disease, the cardiologists at Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, provide advanced echocardiogram screenings.
+If you have a history of heart disease or are at risk of developing heart disease, the cardiologists at Heart & Vascular Institute in Wayne, Dearborn, Detroit, Allen Park, and Southfield, Michigan, provide advanced echocardiogram screenings.
 Click on the online scheduler to book your appointment or call any office to speak with a team member.

 Echocardiogram Q & A